anbclausen/quills/README.md

 ## Installation

 qt depends on external tools such as planners and SAT solvers.
-To make the planning-based synthesizers work, one much install external dependencies.
+To make the planning-based synthesizers work, one must install external dependencies.
 However, all SAT-based synthesizers depend only on Python packages.

 ### Simple installation (only works for SAT-based synthesizers)

-qt uses [Poetry](https://python-poetry.org) for depdency management instead of `pip`.
+qt uses [Poetry](https://python-poetry.org) for dependency management instead of `pip`.
 For the simple installation, follow the steps:

 1. Install `python` and `pip` on your system.
 2. Install `poetry` with `pip install poetry`.
+3. Clone the repository with `git clone https://github.com/anbclausen/qt`.
-3. In the root of the folder run `poetry install` and all Python dependencies will be installed.
+4. In the root of the folder run `poetry install` and all Python dependencies will be installed.

 ### Full installation with Docker